-The findings of the sensitivity analysis highlight the importance of controlling for individual as well as firm-level characteristics.
+The findings of the sensitivity analysis highlight the importance of controlling for individual as well as firm-level characteristics to account for these endogeneity issues.
 The effects of both NUD and bargaining coverage on the level of wages are substantially reduced if the full set of employer-employee information is controlled for.
-As omitted individual or firm-level characteristics are taken up by the union and regime variables, there is in fact selection on observables.
+Therefore, for the subsequent quantile regressions, we only report results controlling for both individual and firm-level characteristics.

-4.4 Quantile Wage Regressions
+4.4 Quantile Regression Results

-Least squares regressions focus on the wage level only.
-Yet union effects may be expected to differ across the distribution, reflecting, e.g., union policies targeted specifically towards low-wage earners.
+Least squares regressions focus on the wage level (average wage) only.
+Yet, union effects may be expected to differ across the distribution, reflecting, e.g., union policies targeted specifically towards low-wage earners.
 This would imply effects on wage dispersion.
-We analyze differences across the conditional wage distribution by means of quantile regressions.
-Conditional quantiles as introduced by Koenker and Bassett (1978), can be estimated for a given quantile $\tau \in (0,1)$ by minimizing over β the objective function where the residuals u{ic} are weighted in an asymmetric way by the check function
+We analyze differences across the conditional wage distribution by means of quantile regressions, which were introduced by Koenker and Bassett (1978).
+Analogously to the OLS regressions in the preceding section, sampling weights are employed and inference has to account for clustering.
+We show in appendix B how to estimate the asymptotic variance $VAR(\hat{\beta}(\tau))$ accounting for weights and cluster effects.20